cconn30/ccxyz/content/post/ponderings.md

 math: true
 ---

-A place for me to talk about some of my recent mathematical musings
+A place for me to talk about some of my recent mathematical musings.
 <!--more-->
 ---
 ## [11-07-23] Stringy product analogue for "Lagrangian suborbifolds"